 Name Range Default Description Im> LN mode OnBlockedTestTest/ BlockedOff On Set mode of MJP block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-Im> force status to Normal Start Trip Blocked Force the status of the function.
+Im> force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-Im> measurement selection • CT1 • CT2 POW1 function This selection POW1 Defines which current measurement module is used by the function.
+Im> measurement selection • CT1 • CT2 POW1 Defines which current measurement module is used by the function.
 This setting is available if the device has more than one current measurement module.